MMUZAMMUL/GOIS/README.md

+### License

+[**MIT License**](LICENSE) - All rights reserved to the author.
+This project may be used for study and educational purposes, but **redistribution, redevelopment, or use of the code for personal or commercial purposes is strictly prohibited without the author's written consent.**

 # Enhancing Tiny Object Detection Without Fine-Tuning
 **Dynamic Adaptive Guided Object Inference Slicing Framework with Latest YOLO Models and RT-DETR Transformer**